CarbonLDP/carbonldp-js-sdk/doc/README.md

 getFragment( id:string ):Carbon.Fragment.Class
 ```

-Returns the fragment referenced by the URI provided.
+Returns the fragment referenced by the ID provided.
-Returns null if no fragment exists in the document.
+Returns `null` if no fragment exists in the Document.

 *Parameters*